-Terry Miller is the Director of the Center for International Trade and Economics (CITE) and the Mark A. Kolokotrones Fellow in Economic Freedom at The Heritage Foundation.
+Terry Miller is the Director of the Center for Data Analysis and the Center for Trade, and Economics (CTE) and the Mark A. Kolokotrones Fellow in Economic Freedom at The Heritage Foundation.

 In this position, Miller directs the center’s ongoing research into the role of free markets and international trade in fostering economic growth around the world.
 The center’s signature publication in this area is the annual Index of Economic Freedom, a country-by-country guide co-published with The Wall Street Journal.